NeenuKiran/Movie-and-TV-Shows-Recommender-System-/README.md

 # Movies-and-TV-Shows-Recommender-engine -
+The dataset is obtaine from kaggle repositionary https://www.kaggle.com/shivamb/netflix-shows/download.
 In this project i build a recommendation engine based on content based approach.